By Bernard A. Krooks, Certified Elder Law Attorney

 Overall, home sharing can be a practical and enjoyable option for seniors.
 “The Golden Girls” may have had the right idea after all.

-Learn more about elder law and estate planning by visiting www.elderlawnewyork.com
+Learn more about our services by visiting www.elderlawnewyork.com.

 Was this article of interest to you?
 If so, please LIKE our Facebook Page by clicking here.